jgogstad/yubikey-challenger-1password/Readme.md

 ## Installing

-I have only tried this on Mavericks with 1Password 4.
+~I have only tried this on Mavericks with 1Password 4.~ Tested OK on Mojave, 1Password 7

 __Make sure you have installed ykpers.__ If you don't have it you can do this: